 At first blush, there’s not a lot of difference between Kangaroo’s equipment and other security companies’ offerings.
-The aesthetic is similar to other brands like Ring Alarm and Nest Secure—simple, sleek, and with those rounded corners I just can’t resist.
+The aesthetic is similar to other brands like Ring Alarm and Wyze Home Monitoring—simple, sleek, and with those rounded corners I just can’t resist.

-The siren and keypad combo looks like the baby that the Nest Secure hub and a Google Home Mini would have (wait, they really are having a baby aren’t they?).
-But what makes this little device so cool is that it’s not a hub for the system—it’s a stand-alone security device just like all of Kangaroo’s other equipment.
+What makes the siren and keypad combo so cool is that it’s not a hub for the system—it’s a stand-alone security device just like all of Kangaroo’s other equipment.
 Still, it's only available in a starter kits.

 What makes Kangaroo’s window and door sensors better than most is that each one has a built-in motion sensor.
 You get the perks of two sensors in one.
 We like it.